 Your feet and ankles have to work extremely hard to support your weight and enable you to move around, which is a function they excel at most of the time.
-When anything goes wrong with your feet or ankles, the expert team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, provides a comprehensive selection of physical therapies to help foot and ankle conditions heal and restore your full range of motion.
+When anything goes wrong with your feet or ankles, the expert team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, provides a comprehensive selection of physical therapies to help foot and ankle conditions heal and restore your full range of motion.
 Call the office today if you need treatment for a foot or ankle condition, or book an appointment online.

 The two main types of conditions that can affect the foot and ankle are injuries to the structures and degeneration of the tissues.
 Injuries may be acute or they can develop over time through overuse.

 The types of foot and ankle conditions seen most frequently include:

 Fractures of the bones in the feet are common.
 They typically cause pain, inflammation, and bruising, but it’s often still possible to walk with a fracture of a small foot bone.

 The Achilles tendon runs down the back of your heel.
 Damage often occurs during sporting activities when the tendon is overstretched and tears, causing an Achilles tendon rupture.

 Symptoms include pain near the heel and an inability to bend your foot forward or stand on your toes.

 Achilles tendinitis is an overuse injury of the Achilles tendon most often seen in tennis and basketball players and runners.

 Bursae are the fluid-filled cushions that protect the joints.
 If you develop bursitis, the bursae become irritated and inflamed, causing a decrease in your foot’s ability to absorb shock.
 There may be a pain in your heel, the ball of your foot, or the base of your big toe joint.